 Simple rectangular shapes are easy to hold in place, either by being mounted in a machinist’s vice or clamped directly to the table’s surface.

-However, other unusual shapes may require custom holding fixtures which can make a project more complex and time consuming.
+However, other unusual shapes or parts may require custom holding fixtures which can make a CNC machining project more complex and time consuming.
 We have designed several of our own which were later patented.

 How Does CNC Milling Help You Get Great Parts?

-Symmetrical parts that are essentially round or radial are best machined on a CNC turning center for maximum efficiency.
+Symmetrical parts that are essentially round or radial are best machined on a CNC turning center for maximum efficiency and precision.
 But most parts we work with are not round or symmetrical so they must be machined on a mill.

 Multi-axis mills are unrivalled for creating square shapes, bevels, angles, slots and complex curves – any subtractive machining process can be done on a mill, including making round shapes.
 They are also accurate, routinely holding tolerances of .01mm or 10 microns.
 We have a wide variety of stock materials for any application and offer the best incoming material inspection and testing service.

-When you upload your CAD files to Star Rapid for a free quotation, not only will you get great parts and prototypes fast, you get peace of mind.
+When you upload your CAD files to Star Rapid for a free quotation, not only will you get great parts and prototypes fast, you get peace of mind about the custom manufacturing services we provide.